 Would you like your dog to go to hospitals, senior centers, and schools to help those in need benefit from your therapy dog?
-Training for our therapy dog certification will set you and your dog up for success.
+Training nearby for therapy dog certification will set you and your dog up for success.

 Do you have a need for an ESA dog to be with you in your home?
 Do you need to travel with your emotional support dog to ease your anxiety, fear, or stress?
 If you need your ESA-trained dog to live with you in no dog allowed homes, apartment buildings and HOA’s, and your landlord or building won’t allow it, start emotional support dog training today.

 Do you have a disability that requires the help of a dog to mitigate your disability and help you in life?

 There are several different kinds of service dogs, including guide dogs, hearing dogs, mobility dogs, seizure alert/response dogs, psychiatric service dogs (PSD), and autism dogs.
 There are also other types of dogs with jobs that help people, including therapy dogs and emotional support animals (ESA).

 Every person and service dog is unique, while service dogs are trained specifically to mitigate an individual’s disability, therapy dogs and emotional support dogs are not.
 Please visit our service dog training page and call if you have a specific disability that a service animal would help mitigate.

 Russell has been awarded Canine Good Citizen (CGC) Evaluator and STAR Puppy Evaluator by the American Kennel Club (AKC) for decades.
 Although Fun Paw Care does not support the AKC, we train dogs to a high degree of proficiency to meet higher standards than their Canine Good Citizen certification test and evaluate and test them after they have been sufficiently trained.
 Setting a standard higher than being a CGC shows a commitment that you are a responsible pet guardian and that your pet exhibits exceptional manners, behavior, and is well trained.